mmontes11/k8s-infrastructure/README.md

 # k8s-infrastructure
-Infrastructure bootstrapping and tenant configuration usinf Flux
+Infrastructure bootstrapping and tenant configuration using Flux